-Before I dive in to the topic proper, I want to mention something very important.
-Something I’ve seen happen to business owners that I really don’t think is healthy.
-That is, do not let SEO become an obsession.
-Do not let SEO run your business life.
-Do not put too much energy into working on your SEO.
+But before I dive in to the topic proper, I want to mention something very important.
+Do not let SEO become an obsession.

-Why?
-Because while it’s important for people to be able to find you, it’s far more important to build genuine connections with people.
+Because while SEO is a good step in building a successful website, it’s far more important to build genuine connections with people.
 For people to understand who you are, what you have to offer, and what makes you different from other people who do the same thing you do.
 For you to show you understand what your clients need and demonstrate how you can help them.
 That’s honestly what they care about, and so should you.

 First things first: there are a lot of tools out there to help you with this.
 If you have a WordPress website you need to install a good SEO plugin.
 I recommend Yoast but there are a few other good ones.
 If you’re using Squarespace, you need to read their tutorial on SEO and follow the guidelines.
-If you have some other website, or have hired a designer, you need to make sure it’s set up with a proper sitemap, meta tags, SSL, and so on.
-Any good designer will do this, so you probably have nothing to worry about if you’re working with a pro.
+Same applies for any other website builders out there.

 But what about beyond the tech tools?
 What can you do to improve your website?